B174999/Research-Project/README.md

 # Research-Project
-This repository contains all custom script generated in RStudio for an undergraduate Genetics Research Project
+This contains all custom script generated in RStudio for my Undergraduate Genetics Research Project.